The same virus that causes chickenpox causes shingles. It’s called the varicella zoster virus (VZV).

-Anyone who has suffered from chickenpox in the past can develop shingles, but some people are more likely to develop shingles than others.
+Anyone who has had chickenpox can develop shingles.
+But some people are more likely to develop shingles than others.

-The Center for Disease Control (CDC) estimates half of all cases of shingles occur among people aged 60 years or over.
+It is estimated that half of all cases of shingles occur in people aged 60 years and older.

 - people undergoing cancer treatments